d-led/undoredo-cpp/README.md

  * gcc 4.6.3, 4.7.2 (linux)
  * clang 3.0 (linux)

-The Memento part can be used with older Microsoft compilers, however the tests are defined in terms of tr1 classes residing in the std namespace.
+The Memento part can be used with older Microsoft compilers, however the tests use the c++11 namespaces and not tr1.
-One could use BOOST.TR1 or provide compile time alias choice for the std::tr1 namespace

 Usage